 Feeding

-Some students have special feeding requirements (e.g. feeding via tubes) and cannot be moved after they have eaten.
+Some students that have special feeding requirements (e.g. feeding via tubes) and cannot be moved after they have eaten.
 Reasonable efforts will be made to accommodate such students; however, it can be that the time required for the feeding and related resting period would make a service’s journey time excessive.
 In such cases, it may be that the student cannot be transported on the available services.

-Transport to respite centres
+Transport to Respite Centres

 • A seat or space is available for the student on the bus.